How to Stop Feeling and Believing That You're Not Good Enough

 Recognize where this ‘not good enough’ voice is coming from.

-Many of us are told directly or indirectly that we're not good enough by being pushed to always be better (as I alluded to in the introduction to this article).
-Many of us unconsciously adopt the belief that we're not good enough because we're different from our family members and it's easy to assume that we're not good enough because they want us to be like them and we're not.
+Many of us are told directly or indirectly that we're not good enough by being pushed to always be better (as I alluded to in the introduction to this article), and many of us unconsciously adopt the belief that we're not good enough because we're different from our family members and it's easy to assume that we're not good enough because they want us to be like them and we're not.

 My ‘not good enough’ voice, for example, is an amalgamation of my father, my older brother, my mother by association, my elementary school teachers (1st and 4th grade especially), the Soviet and American cultures of which my family lineage is a part, and also the city in which I grew up (New York City).